SPDLDaemon/spdl-docs-master/docs/content/Tools/KiCad/SchematicCapture/_index.md

 1. Repeat the add-component steps, however this time select the 'teensya' library instead of the 'Device' library and pick the 'Teensy-LC' component.

 1. Hover the mouse over the microcontroller component.
-Notice that <kbd>x</kbd> and <kbd>y<kbd> again flip the component.
-Keep the symbol mirrored around the Y axis so that pins 5 and 6 ('3\_RX1\_PWM\_Touch' and '4\_TX1\_PWM\_Touch') point to the right.
+Notice that <kbd>x</kbd> and <kbd>y</kbd> again flip the component.
+Keep the symbol mirrored around the Y axis so that pins 5 and 6 (`3_RX1_PWM_Touch` and `4_TX1_PWM_Touch`) point to the right.

 1. Repeat the add-component steps, this time choosing the 'Device' library and picking the 'LED' component from it.

-1. Add another component, this time 'Conn_01x03_Male'.
+1. Add another component, this time `Conn_01x03_Male`.
 This is a generic 3-pin connector.

 1. Organise all components on your schematic sheet as shown below.

 ![Component layout image](layout_1.png)

-23. The component identifier 'J?' will appear above the 'Conn_01x03_Male' label.
+23. The component identifier 'J?' will appear above the `Conn_01x03_Male` label.
 If you want to change its position, right click on 'J?' and click on 'Move Field' (equivalent to <kbd>m</kbd>).
 It might be helpful to zoom in before/while doing this.
 Reposition 'J?' under the component as shown below.
 Labels can be moved around as many times as you please.

 ![Moved label](move_label.png)